danieldkim/active-columns/README.md

 #### {column\_family}.remove( key )

-**Completely** removes the column family object with given *key*, i.e. removes the entire row, all columns, from Cassandra.
+**Completely** removes the row object with given *key*, i.e. removes the entire row, all columns, from Cassandra.

 #### {object}.get\_id()

 Returns the identifier for the {object}.
-For column family objects it returns the key.
+For row objects it returns the key.
 For super column and column objects it returns the _name.

-This method is useful when you store cached summary copies of objects as [super] column objects in other column families and you want to reuse presentation code to handle objects retrieved as column family object from the "master" column family and as [super] column objects from other other column families, and want a consistent way to refer to the "id" of the object.
+This method is useful when you store cached summary copies of objects as [super] column objects in other column families and you want to reuse presentation code to handle objects retrieved as row objects from the "master" column family and as [super] column objects from other other column families, and want a consistent way to refer to the "id" of the object.

 #### {object}.get\_key()